(First published on Mother's Day 2019)

 “Mom is,” he said.

-“I told them create opportunities for yourselves,” she says.
+“I told them create opportunities for yourselves,” she said.
 “Be a strong student, be a good person, be a person of faith, and always if you can create opportunities for yourself then you can make choices instead of having choices made for you.”

 Talk long enough with these Cardinals about their moms, and phrases and descriptions start to overlap and echo.
 The choices their mothers made, the hours stretched to pack 75 minutes of things into 60 minutes of time.